skeeto/atomkv/README.md

 Keys are hierarchical, always begin with a slash, and never end with a slash.
 Components between slashes are limited to letters, numbers, dash, and underscore.
-Listeners can monitor a specific key or all keys rooted under key space.
+Listeners can monitor a specific key or all keys rooted under a key space.
 Each key-value has a revision number which starts at zero and increments by one for each update.

 ## Usage